kevinferg/misc-python-tools/hexgrid/README.md

 ## Description

-This module shifts every other column a numpy meshgrid up slightly.
-There
+This module shifts every other column a numpy meshgrid up slightly to arrange the points in a hexagonal grid.

 `x, y = hexgrid.hexgrid(xlim, ylim, ynum)` returns arrays of x- and y-coordinates of hexagon centers.
 Spans ylim exactly, might go over xlim. ynum is the number of hexagons to stack vertically.